ask7276/Programming-Languages-Lab/README.md

 ## Assignment 6

-Find the shortest path between source node and target node in a maze with faulty nodes.
+Find the shortest path between source node and target node in a maze with faulty nodes in prolog.